irvanggtq/Python/README.md

 Python also allows for user input.
 That means we are able to ask the user for input.
 There are some implementation about input() code

-# Check String in Phyton
+# Check String in Python
 - The isupper() method returns True if all the characters are in upper case, otherwise False.
 - The islower() method returns True if all the characters are in lower case, otherwise False.